ignite/cli/docs/kb/config.md

 ## `accounts`

-A list of user accounts created during genesis of the blockc
+A list of user accounts created during genesis of the blockchain.

 | Key      | Required | Type            | Description                                                                                                                     |
 | -------- | -------- | --------------- | ------------------------------------------------------------------------------------------------------------------------------- |